bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/c/ConnectorAColor_0w0gEEc0zFjvNswSrKmDQ$/Documentation.md

-Indicate the color A- end of connector
+Indicates the color A- end of connector.